-Data from 2007 on the number of citizens' juries and consultation with random panels of people to aid decision-making by the Department are not readily available.
+Data from 2000 on the number of citizens' juries and consultation with a random panel of people to aid decision-making by the Department is not readily available.
 Supplying the occurrences of citizens' juries and deliberative consultations would require a substantive investigation into all public engagement programmes undertaken by various divisions within the Department at a disproportionate cost.